Side-Stepping Squares

 Same as previous notation.

-Tabs are easier to follow and less complicated than my illustrations, but they don't give you a picture of the underlying structure.
-In a later section I'll show you how to convert tabs to Freedom Block pictures.
-You'll need this because most guitar licks are written in tabs.
+Here is the same sequence expressed in tabs.
+The numbers are the frets, the lines are the strings, and zeros are open strings.
+Tabs are easier to follow and less complicated than my illustrations.
+But they don't give you a picture of the underlying structure.
+So they're hard to remember.
+In a later section, I'll show you how to convert tabs to Freedom Block pictures.

 Chartoon chacter congratulatingMilestone